Hiking destination with 300 km of trails and paths

 Gstaad-Höhi Wispile-Chrine-Lake Lauenen-Lauenen

-Take the cable car up to the Wispile from where this wonderful high-mountain hike goes all the way to the Chrine Pass.
-There is then a short, steep descent towards Lauenen and Lake Lauenen.
+Take the cable car up to the Wispile from where this wonderful mountain hike goes all the way to the Chrinetritt.
+There is then a short, steep descent towards the Chrine Pass and from there you can take the path in direction Lake Lauenen.
 On the way to Lake Lauenen there are a number of attractive views of the Wildhorn Massif to enjoy.

 - Duration of walk: 3 hours